ATB-UQ/atb_docs/docs/_sources/pages/initializing_server.rst.txt

     CONECT    5    2

 .. note::
     You can submit any structure to initialize the database.
-This example has been chosen as it is small and already has optimized geometry, both of which reduce computational time.
+This includes using the JME biulder.
+Methane has been provided as an example as it is a small molecules and the coordinates correspond to an optimized geometry.
+This reduces the processing time.

 Click \"Next\" to to submit your molecule.